hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 - Many retracted papers are still cited after retraction.
 - Predatory publishers are a real problem.
 Chances are authors are aware that the publishers are not legitimate but they go ahead anyway due to pressure to publish a lot.
 Also, if malicious people publish misleading work intentionally, the public will be misinformed and gradually have a lower trust in science overall.
 - arXiv papers that later published in prestigious venues attracted more citations than those found their places in less well-known journals.
 This indicates journals are a good gatekeeper.
 However, there is another side of the story: highly cited arXiv papers are less likely to be accepted for publication somewhere else at all!
-- There might be "Google Scholar buble": less diversity in searching results; Matthew Effect
+- There might be a "Google Scholar bubble": less diversity in searching results; Matthew Effect
 - Data, when processed, analyzed, or presented in a wrong way, can misinform.

 ## 2021-04-25